websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/page-configuration-ui-reference.md

 ![Figure 12: Determine whether users can customize a Widget Page.](./page-configuration-ui-reference/images/12.png)

-**Custom Fields**: You can view and configure the *Custom Fields* you've defined for site pages.
+**Custom Fields**: You can view and configure the *Custom Fields* you've defined for Site pages.
 See [Custom Fields](https://help.liferay.com/hc/articles/360028818872-Custom-Fields) for more information.

 **Embedded Widgets**: In the *Embedded Widgets* section, you can access widgets you've embedded in a page using [Web Content Templates](https://help.liferay.com/hc/en-us/articles/360028820272-Embedding-Widgets-in-Templates), [Page Fragments](https://help.liferay.com/hc/en-us/articles/360020757071-Embedding-Widgets-in-Page-Fragments), or [Themes](https://help.liferay.com/hc/en-us/articles/360029067011-Embedding-Portlets-in-Themes).